How credibility compounds

 I made my case, as I had hundreds of times before.

-I talked about the market, the team, the roadmap, the potential.
-What I couldn't do, what no amount of preparation could fix, was point to the numbers that would have landed the argument.
+I talked about the market, the team, the roadmap and the potential.
+What I couldn't do and what no amount of preparation could fix, was point to the numbers that would have landed the argument.

 That investor and few like them didn't join us.

-That experience sits with me still.
-Not because it was a failure of vision or strategy.
-But because it taught me something I've spent years since watching other leaders learn the hard way.
+That experience still sits with me because it taught me something I've spent the years since watching other leaders learn the hard way.

 Without evidence, you don't have an argument.
 You have an opinion.